Th1sJustIn/CyberForce/README.md

 - Only scan hosts/networks you own or have explicit permission to test.
 - This repository is a learning/demo asset.
 Do not use it for unauthorized scanning.

-## License

-This project is provided without a license file.
-If you want it to be open-source, consider adding an appropriate `LICENSE` (for example MIT or Apache-2.0).

-## Contact

-Repository owner: `Th1sJustIn` (GitHub)

-If you'd like changes to this README or to add usage examples, tell me what you'd like and I can update it.